The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 FAQs

-6. Are you still a veteran if you didn’t go to war?
+Are you still a veteran if you didn’t go to battle?

 Source: unsplash.com

 Depression – whether minor depression or major depression – affects about 6 million Americans who are in the age group of 65 years and older.
-However, only 10% of older adults with depression get the mental health treatment they need.
-This is because depression manifests quite differently and may be easily confused with other symptoms of mental disorders.
+However, only 10% of older adults with the condition get the mental health treatment they need.
+This is because it manifests quite differently and may be easily confused with other symptoms of mental disorders.

-Geriatric depression tends to last longer and may coincide with pre-existing medical illnesses or chronic diseases that may worsen its effects.
-More so, older adults or depressed elderly patients that have this type of depression are more at risk of developing cardiac diseases and other health problems.
+Late-life depression tends to last longer and may coincide with pre-existing medical illnesses or chronic diseases that may worsen its effects.
+More so, older adults or depressed elderly patients who have this type of the mental health issue are more at risk of developing cardiac diseases and other health problems.
 Research suggests that people should seek a mental healthcare professional other than the usual primary care provider for an official diagnosis.
 Although this is a part of aging, it should not be left untreated.

-Numerous peer reviewed studies have shown that geriatric depression is a common and serious issue among older adults, significantly impacting their overall health and quality of life.
+Numerous peer-reviewed studies have shown that geriatric depression, a mental condition, is a common and serious issue among older adults, significantly impacting their overall health and quality of life.
 Subsyndromal depression, or subthreshold depression, is a milder form of depressive symptoms that may not meet the full criteria for a major depressive disorder but can still have significant negative effects on an older adult’s mental and physical health.

-Moreover, the diagnosis of geriatric depression increases the risk of suicidal ideation and suicide among aging or elderly depressed patients.
+Moreover, the diagnosis of late-life depression increases the risk of suicidal ideation and suicide among aging or elderly depressed patients.
 Statistics show that compared to the general population, the suicide rate among older adults aged 80-84 is twice higher than that of younger adults.
-Due to this, the National Institute of Mental Health considers depression in older adults to be a significant public health concern.
-On the geriatric depression scale, severe depression in older adults had high scores, and next in line were geriatric patients and older adults who suffer from moderate depression.
+Due to this, the National Institute of Mental Health considers the condition in older adults to be a significant public health concern.
+On the scale, severe depression in older adults had high scores, and next in line were patients and older adults who suffer from moderate ones.

-Recognizing the sign of geriatric depression is essential so that the proper ways to treat depression can take place.
-The common symptoms of depression in older adults may include the following:
+Recognizing the signs of late-life depression is essential so that the proper ways to treat the condition can take place.
+The common symptoms of it in older adults may include the following:

 • Loss of energy and constantly feeling tired; may feel physical pain